lerna-lite/lerna-lite/packages/publish/README.md

 # `workspace:` protocol

 The `workspace:` protocol ([pnpm workspace](https://pnpm.io/workspaces), [yarn workspace](https://yarnpkg.com/features/workspaces#workspace-ranges-workspace)) is also supported by Lerna-Lite.
-We also strongly suggest that you also use the new [`--sync-workspace-lock`](https://github.com/ghiscoding/lerna-lite/tree/main/packages/version#--sync-workspace-lock) flag to properly update your lock file.
-When publishing, it will replace any `workspace:` dependency by:
+We also strongly suggest that you use this in combo with the new [`--sync-workspace-lock`](https://github.com/ghiscoding/lerna-lite/tree/main/packages/version#--sync-workspace-lock) flag to properly update your root project lock file.
+When publishing, it will replace any `workspace:` dependencies by:

 - the corresponding version in the target workspace (if you use `workspace:*`, `workspace:~`, or `workspace:^`)
 - the associated semver range (for any other range type)